UCSBCarpentry/web-scraping-python/episodes/hello-scraping.md

 When scraping data, it is essential to adhere to two main guidelines:

 1. **Data Privacy and Confidentiality**: Always confirm that the data being collected is publicly available and contains no personal or confidential information.
 2. **Server Load**: Avoid overwhelming the web server.
-When collecting large amount of data, best practice is to insert pauses between requests to allow the server to manage other traffic.
+When collecting large amounts of data, best practice is to insert pauses between requests to allow the server to manage other traffic.

 ## HTTP:  Hypertext Transfer Protocol quick overview